rgoulter/keyboard-labs/docs/nix-flake-usage.md

     source_url "https://raw.githubusercontent.com/nix-community/nix-direnv/1.6.0/direnvrc" "sha256-FqqbUyxL8MZdXe5LkMgtNo95raZFbegFpl5k2+PrCow="
 fi

-use flake .#kibot-kicad5
+use flake .#kibot-kicad6
 ```

 ### Packages

-### Docker images: `docker-kibot-kicad-5` and `docker-kibot-kicad-6`
+### Docker images: `docker-kibot-kicad-6`

 e.g. running:

 ```
-nix build .#docker-kibot-kicad-5
+nix build .#docker-kibot-kicad-6
 docker load < ./result
 ```

-Will build the Docker image for `richardgoulter/kibot:kicad-5`.
+Will build the Docker image for `richardgoulter/kibot:kicad-6`.
 (`docker load` loads the `.tar.gz` so docker can use it).

 An example of using the Docker image is given in